Castro’s hit in 10th gives Tigers 9-8 win over Cubs

 Chicago starter Trevor Williams lasted only two innings.
 Alec Mills pitched a scoreless third, but the Tigers re-took the lead an inning later after loading the bases with nobody out.
 Mills threw a wild pitch, enabling Detroit to tie it at 4.
 Miguel Cabrera brought home another run with a one-out grounder, and Schoop made it 6-4 with an RBI double.

-Duffy gave the Cubs the lead again with a three-run homer in the fifth, but Cabrera tied the game at 7 with a bases-loaded single in the seventh.
+Duffy gave the Cubs the lead again with a three-run homer in the fifth, his first home run of the season and second since the start of 2019.

+“I don’t do that very often, so I’m just going to smile and enjoy it,” he said of his post-homer reaction.

+Cabrera tied the game at 7 with a bases-loaded single in the seventh.

 TRAINER’S ROOM

 Cubs: Chicago activated OF Ian Happ (left rib contusion) off the injured list and designated INF Ildemaro Vargas for assignment.
+Happ went 0 for 5.

 Tigers: 3B Jeimer Candelario left the game after being hit on the left knee by a pitch in the sixth.
-The team described the injury as a contusion. … Manager A.J.
-Hinch said the Tigers are aiming to have C Wilson Ramos (lumbar spine strain) return Monday, barring a setback. … Hinch said RHP Erasmo Ramírez (right pectoralis strain) hasn’t started a throwing program yet and is not close to returning.
+The team described the injury as a contusion. … Hinch said the Tigers are aiming to have C Wilson Ramos (lumbar spine strain) return Monday, barring a setback. … Hinch said RHP Erasmo Ramírez (right pectoralis strain) hasn’t started a throwing program yet and is not close to returning.

 UP NEXT

-The Tigers wrap up the series by sending Matthew Boyd (2-3) to the mound against Chicago’s Kyle Hendricks (2-4).
+The Tigers wrap up the series by sending Matthew Boyd (2-3) to the mound against Chicago’s Kyle Hendricks (2-4) on Sunday.
 Boyd worked six scoreless innings against Kansas City on Tuesday.

 Follow Noah Trister at www.Twitter.com/noahtrister